 - 1. Describe and provide examples of issues that could be a problem for building the project within budget and techniques or recommendations to address those issues.
-Similarly describe potential schedule issues and provide recommendations. - Describe your understanding of the project and explain your process and methodology of approach to the design of Allied Health Occupations Training facilities in Oregon.
+Similarly describe potential schedule issues and provide recommendations. - 2.
+Describe your understanding of the project and explain your process and methodology of approach to the design of Transportation Training facilities in Oregon.
 Describe innovative design, quality control, or process options that could be applied to this project. - 3.
 Describe and provide examples of your firm's experience and approach to phasing multiple building designs and coordinating their construction within a single timeline or schedule. - 4.
-Describe how a College Health Professions facility for Allied Health Occupation could be designed to meet community and Healthcare needs in a manner unique to Southern Oregon. - 5.
-Describe and provide examples on your firms experience and expectations for local partnering, participation, and availability on this project.
+Describe how a College Transportation Training facility could be designed to meet community and Transportation service industry needs in a manner unique to Southern Oregon. - 5.
+Describe and provide examples on your firm's experience and expectations for local partnering, participation, and availability on this project.

-D. Communications, Public Involvement/ Public Information
+D. Communications, Public Involvement/ Public Information 21%

 - 1. Describe the techniques you will use to involve the public in the design process and how information can be made available to citizens during the design and construction phases of the project. - 2.
-Provide examples of your firm's experience and process to integrate and coordinate with the project CMGC for the design, GMP, scheduling, and facilitating the construction phases.

-- 3. Describe the type of software used or familiar with for communication with the CMGC, Building Information Modeling (BIM), ProCore, Etc. - 4.
+Provide examples of your firm's experience and process to integrate and coordinate with the project CMGC for the design, GMP, scheduling, and facilitating the construction phases. - 3.
+Describe the type of software used or familiar with for communication with the CMGC, e.g. Building Information Modeling (BIM), ProCore, etc. - 4.
 Provide examples of how your firm will ensure the project deliverables and schedules are effectively and clearly communicated to the project manager and team.